MicrosoftDocs/learn/learn-pr/aspnetcore/build-your-first-aspnet-core-web-app/includes/3-exercise-create-project.md

     - `dotnet new`: A .NET CLI command for creating various .NET development artifacts based on templates such as projects, solutions, libraries, configuration, and other specialized files.
     - `web`: A project template used to create an ASP.NET Core empty web project, containing no example content. `web` is one of the many [built-in project templates](/dotnet/core/tools/dotnet-new-sdk-templates) available in the [.NET SDK](https://dotnet.microsoft.com/download).
     - `-o`: The output option specifies the directory where the new project is created:
-        - If the directory doesn't exist, it's created.
+        - If the directory doesn't exist, the .NET CLI creates it.
         - The directory where the project is created serves as the default project name, namespace, and assembly name (the name of the compiled output).
         - If the output option `-o <directory>` isn't used, then the current directory is used.